Key Takeaways

 2.5× what you originally borrowed

 You borrow $8,000 and end up paying back over $20,000.
-That extra $12,400 doesn't buy you anything — it just rewards the bank for your patience.
+That extra $12,400 doesn't buy you anything.
+It is the cost of being patient — and it rewards the bank, not you.

 What Happens When You Pay More